-The Framework will be mindful to be aligned with the overall strategic aspirations across the wider identified Hunterston area (Local Development Plan2), which includes the PARC site, which is currently being formulated by the North Ayrshire Council's working group.
+The Framework is aligned with the emerging strategic aspirations across the wider identified Hunterston area (Local Development Plan2), which includes the PARC site, and is ahead of the work of the Hunterston's strategic working group.
 It is intended that Hunterston PARC will adhere to the emerging thinking for the site regarding inward investment innovation such as the capacity in blue, green and circular economy sectors and overall in assisting and providing a platform for supporting Ayrshire Growth Deal investment.

-Whilst this Framework will be ahead of this process, it is not envisaged that material changes will be required to the Hunterston PARC Framework once the Strategic aspirations are formalised, however this will be kept under review to ensure it can comprehensively support Ayrshire Growth Deal project activity.
+Whilst this Framework will be ahead of this process, it is not envisaged that material changes will be required to the Hunterston PARC Framework once the strategic aspirations are formalised, however this will be kept under review every 5 years or sooner if circumstances dictate to ensure it can comprehensively support Ayrshire Growth Deal project activity.
 It is intended to use natural capital accounting process as part of the wider strategic thinking linked to environmental considerations for the Framework and subsequent projects.
 The natural capital accounting process is not intended to duplicate regulatory processes that will remain required as defined by legal provisions, but there will be an interface which will be considered.